GoogleCloudPlatform/gcsfuse/docs/mounting.md

     mount -t gcsfuse -o rw my-bucket /path/to/mount/point

-Similarly, a line like the following can be added to `/etc/fstab` (on Linux you may need to add the `user` option to allow non-root users):
+Similarly, a line like the following can be added to `/etc/fstab` (the `user` option is required on Linux in order to allow non-root users):

-    my-bucket /path/to/mount/point gcsfuse rw
+    my-bucket /mount/point gcsfuse rw,noauto,user

-Afterward, you can run simply `mount my-bucket`.
+Afterward, you can run `mount /mount/point`.
+The `noauto` option specifies that the file system should not be mounted at boot time.
+If you want this, remove the option and modify your mount helper to tell the daemonizing program to run gcsfuse as your desired user.